tmtsoftware/icd/icd-web-server/README.md

 After uploading, you have an unpublished API (version = *).

 In order to publish an API or ICD, commit and push your changes to the subsystem's GitHub repository ([under tmt-icd on GitHub](https://github.com/tmt-icd)) and request that they be published.
-A TMT admin can use the `icd-git --publish` command or the ICD web app's Publish dialog to actually publish the subsystem or ICD version (making an entry in a JSON file under `apis` or `icds` in the [main repository](https://github.com/tmt-icd/ICD-Model-Files.git)).
+A TMT admin can then use the ICD web app's Publish dialog to actually publish the subsystem or ICD version (making an entry in a JSON file under `apis` or `icds` in the [main repository](https://github.com/tmt-icd/ICD-Model-Files.git)).